juneha1120/tp/docs/UserGuide.md

 **Examples:**
 - `sort` — displays all contacts.
-- `sort -n true` — displays result list of contacts sorted by name in descending order.
+- `sort -n true` — displays result list of contacts sorted by name in ascending order.
-- `sort -t -n true` — displays result list of contacts first sorted by tag in ascending order, then sorted by name in descending order.
+- `sort -t true -n false` — displays result list of contacts first sorted by tag in ascending order, then sorted by name in descending order.

 ### Locating persons by name: `find`